yaling888/quirktiva/README.md

 Need to install and trust the CA certificate on the client device, open this URL [http://mitm.clash/cert.crt](http://mitm.clash/cert.crt) by the web browser to install the CA certificate, the host name 'mitm.clash' was always been hijacked.

 NOTE: this feature cannot work on tls pinning

-WARNING: DO NOT USE THIS FEATURE TO BREAK LOCAL LAWS

 ```yaml
 # Port of MITM proxy server on the local end